HiccupHan/SlangLingo/README.md

 ### `npm install`
 To start the project on your localhost:3000
 ### `npm start`
+To run the server to forward the request to OpenAI on port 8020
+### `node server.js`

 The page will reload when you make changes.\
 You may also see any lint errors in the console.